DataPowered/DataPowered.io_site/content/posts/2017-10-28-using-r-via-vim/index.md

 ### Command mode

-`Vim` starts by default in **command mode** - and this is the mode we'll need if we want to send `R` code from our script to the console for execution.
+`Vim` starts by default in **command mode** - and this is the mode we'll need if we want to send `R` code from our script to the bash for execution.
 As the name suggests, this mode lets you tap into a variety of really handy `Vim` commands.

 If you happen to be in any other mode, to revert back to this **command mode** you need to press `ESC` or `Ctrl + c`.
 Reverting to this mode is also really useful if you've made edits to your file in a different mode and want to undo them: returning in **command mode** you can undo things by pressing `u` (repeatedly, if necessary).